Automat: United States

 818 Chestnut St, Philadelphia, the site of the first U.S. Horn & Hardart Automat, pictured with original automat signage in July 2020.

 The first automat in the United States was opened by food services company Horn & Hardart on June 12, 1902, at 818 Chestnut St. in Philadelphia, Pennsylvania.
-Inspired by Max Sielaff's automat restaurants in Berlin, they were among the first 47 restaurants (and the first outside of Europe) to receive patented vending machines from Sielaff's Berlin factory.
-The automat spread to New York City in 1912, and gradually became part of popular culture in northern industrial cities.
+Inspired by Max Sielaff's automat restaurants in Berlin, they were among the first forty-seven restaurants (and the first outside of Europe) to receive patented vending machines from Sielaff's Berlin factory.
+The automat expanded to New York City in 1912, and gradually became part of popular culture in northern industrial cities.

-Originally, the machines in U.S. automats only accepted nickels.
-A cashier sat in a change booth in the center of the restaurant, behind a wide marble counter with five to eight rounded depressions.
+Originally, the machines in US automats only accepted nickels.
+A cashier sat in a change booth in the center of the restaurant behind a wide marble counter with five to eight rounded depressions.
 The diner would insert the required number of coins in a machine and then lift a window, hinged at the top, and remove the meal, which was usually wrapped in waxed paper.
-The kitchen was located behind the machines and used to replenish them from the rear.
+The kitchen was located behind the machines to replenish food from the rear.

 Automats were popular with a wide variety of celebrity patrons, including Walter Winchell and Irving Berlin.
 The New York automats were also popular with unemployed songwriters and actors.
 Playwright Neil Simon called automats "the Maxim's of the disenfranchised" in 1987.

 The automat was threatened by the arrival of fast food restaurants, which served food over the counter with more payment flexibility than traditional automats.
 By the 1970s, the automats' remaining appeal in their core urban markets was chiefly nostalgic.
-Another contributing factor to their demise was inflation, which caused an increase in food prices and made the use of coins inconvenient in a time before bill acceptors were common on vending equipment.
+Another contributing factor to their demise was inflation, which increased food prices and made the use of coins inconvenient at a time before bill acceptors were common on vending equipment.

-At one time, there were 40 Horn & Hardart automats in New York City.
+At one time, there were forty Horn & Hardart automats in New York City.
 The last one closed in 1991, when the company had converted most of its New York City locations into Burger King restaurants.
-At the time, customers had been noticing a decrease in the quality of the food.
+At the time, customers had been noticing a decline in the quality of the food.